We talk marriage on The Panel show on Daystar TV

 Watch the full episode of The Panel on Daystar TV or click here to view and share online: Watch The Panel on Daystar TV

 The Panel tv show on Daystar TV Network is a game changer!
 Every topic is discussed from all perspectives which is really something that you can't afford to miss in today's society.
 In each episode, topics that most people want to avoid in the faith based world are explored with the viewer in mind.
 We're real people talking about real life and simply put I believe it's a discussion that can truly help lead you in your personal life.
 In this episode, Cameron and I were honored to be guests with hosts Rachel Lamb Brown and Joshua Brown from Daystar TV along with Andy Thompson from Overcomers Church in North Carolina, Glyn and Sophia Barrett from Audacious Church in England, Sam and Kathy Monk from Equippers Church in New Zealand.
 We filmed in a beautiful location at the Planetshakers Conference in Australia!
-Cameron and I have been married for going on 7 years now and have experienced the "peaks and pits" that life can bring for a couple.
+Cameron and I have been married for a number of years now and have experienced the "peaks and pits" that life can bring for a couple.
 We've had to have those though discussions and have come to the table in agreement on certain things that hopefully will encourage and inspire your relationship too.

 1. Prioritizing Marriage: We choose to put our marriage first under God before any other materialistic thing or career or ambition because when we set our marriage as a top priority in our lives along with our relationship with God it causes there to be a unified approach to everything we do which leads to success in all other avenues.
 That doesn't mean we succeed at everything (we are human) but it does mean that if we fail at least we are still unified, which to me means we have still succeeded.